 Ingredients You Will Need

 Chicken thighs: I love using chicken thighs because they always come out juicy and tender from the extra fat that comes from the thighs.
-Also, because of the extra fat they never dry out like breast meat tends to if slightly overcooked.
+Also, because of the extra fat, they never dry out like breast meat tends to if slightly overcooked.

 Almond flour: Almond flour is typically finer and made from blanched almonds, while almond meal is coarser and often includes the almond skins in its preparation.
-You can use either in this recipe to create a nice crispy coating for your Chicken Francese.
+You can use either one in this recipe to create a nice crispy coating for your Chicken Francese.

 Almond milk: Almond milk is a plant based milk substitute made from almonds.
 It is dairy free and does not contain lactose.

-Chicken bone broth: You have the option of using either chicken bone broth or regular chicken broth; the bone broth offers enhanced health benefits along with a richer flavor profile.
+Chicken bone broth: You have the option of using either chicken bone broth or regular chicken broth.
+The bone broth offers enhanced health benefits along with a richer flavor profile.

 Lemon: Lemon slices adds a fresh, bright, and tangy element, which can help balance the richness of the other ingredients.